 RIFT

-RIFT (Routing in Fat Trees) is a novel routing protocol defined by IETF.
-It mainly targets Clos [CLOS] and fat-tree network topologies based data center, and is optimized with minimization of configuration and operational complexity.
+RIFT (Routing in Fat Trees) is a novel routing protocol defined by IETF [ROUT.30].
+It mainly targets Clos [ROUT.28] and fat-tree network topologies based data center, and is optimized with minimization of configuration and operational complexity.

 RIFT is mixture of both link-state and distance-vector technologies and can be described as “link-state towards the spine” and “distance vector towards the leaves”.